ezafra1/LongHorizon-FCSMPC/README.md

 # LongHorizon-FCSMPC
 Basic MATLAB codes for different search strategies for Long Horizon FCS-MPC.
-These are support files for paper: Long Prediction Horizon FCS-MPC for Power Converters and Drives in journal: IEEE Open Journal of the Industrial Electronics Society.
+These are support files for paper: "Long Prediction Horizon FCS-MPC for Power Converters and Drives" in journal: IEEE Open Journal of the Industrial Electronics Society.